-(41) les armes au soudanc de the.F.PL.NOM weapons.F.PL.NOM to.the.M.SG.OBL sultan.M.SG.OBL of H [...] les [e] au soudanc de B H [...] the.F.PL.NOM [e] to-the.M.SG.OBL sultan.M.SG.OBL of B 'The weapons of the sultan of H and those of the Sultan of B' (Joinville) (Gamillscheg 1957, 58) (cf. Modern French celles du Soudanc de B. 'those of the Sultan')

-(42) ne poursuite de compaignon s e la no pursuit.F.SG.OBL of companion.M.SG.OBL except-for the.F.SG.OBL

-[e] de Dieu

-[e] of God.M.SG.OBL

-'No pursuit of companion except for of God.' (cf. Modern French: celle de Dieu 'that one of God.')
-(Galeran de Bretagne, 4200-2) (Foulet 1982 §70)

-(43) defension fors sol la [e] Deu. protection.F.SG.OBL outside only the.F.SG.OBL [e] God.M.SG.OBL 'No protection other than God's.'
+- (39) les armes au soudanc de the.F.PL.NOM weapons.F.PL.NOM to.the.M.SG.OBL sultan.M.SG.OBL of H [...] les [e] au soudanc de B H [...] the.F.PL.NOM [e] to-the.M.SG.OBL sultan.M.SG.OBL of B 'The weapons of the sultan of H and those of the Sultan of B' (Joinville) (Gamillscheg 1957, 58) (cf. Modern French celles du Soudanc de B. 'those of the Sultan') - (40) ne poursuite de compaignon s e la no pursuit.F.SG.OBL of companion.M.SG.OBL except-for the.F.SG.OBL [e] de Dieu [e] of God.M.SG.OBL 'No pursuit of companion except for of God.' (cf. Modern French: celle de Dieu 'that - one of God.')
+(Galeran de Bretagne, 4200-2) (Foulet 1982 §70) - (41) defension fors sol la [e] Deu. protection.F.SG.OBL outside only the.F.SG.OBL [e] God.M.SG.OBL 'No protection other than God's.'
 (Livre des rois) (Anglade 1965, 149) (cf. Modern French: celle de Dieu 'that one of God.'

 In these ellipses, the article bears stress, but that is not the case in Modern French.
 The authors show that the change was caused by phonological, morphological, and syntactic factors, namely, the change in the possibility of stress, the loss of morphological case marking, and the change in headedness status of the definite article.
-As can be seen int the translations of the examples (41)-(43), a demonstrative can license ellipsis, but not the article, which is a clitic in Modern French.
+As can be seen int the translations of the examples (39)-(41), a demonstrative can license ellipsis, but not the article, which is a clitic in Modern French.
+Actually, as observed by a reviewer, in Modern French, not all demonstratives in the paradigm license ellipsis (ce du roi).
+As in the example, demonstrative pronouns are necessary: celui du roi.
+The question is then whether there is ellipsis or predicate anaphora in these cases.
+On the role of adjectives in Modern French nominal ellipsis, see Valois et al. (2009).

-The authors assume (see also Lobeck 1995, Saéz 2011) that every ellipsis remnant must bear stress.
+Arteaga & Herschenson (2016) assume (see also Lobeck 1995, Saéz 2011) that every ellipsis remnant must bear stress.
 According to the authors, there was a loss of final consonants in the 13th century which led to the loss of Case markings.
 In consequence, the reduction of morphophonological features on the article made it unable to license ellipsis, since no overt features were present to supply adequate agreement that could identify the ellipsis content.
 Lobeck (1995) observes that in Modern French the licenser of nominal ellipsis must carry two or more overt morphological features (number, gender, or case).
 That was the situation in Old French, but not anymore in Modern French, since Case morphology has been lost.

 In other words, in the case of French nominal ellipsis, the described diachronic change led to the loss of ellipsis possibilities since the conditions for ellipsis to be licensed were lost.
+And, as pointed out by a reviewer, this loss appears to be related to the loss of the pronominality of the determiner, of which stressability and features would be epiphenomena.